-Trusted Relationships is a Home Office funded pilot tackling Serious Youth Violence and exploitation.
+Trusted Spaces is a Home Office funded pilot tackling Serious Youth Violence and exploitation.
 In partnership with Ealing Council and MAC-UK, our project works with young people who are vulnerable to grooming or gang involvement by addressing issues of social isolation.

 We are making sure that every young person we work with has a key, trusted adult in their lives who they can turn to in times of need – 24 hours a day, seven days a week.
 Building these positive relationships help young people to engage with support services and disclose any risks or abuse in their lives.
 Through our outreach support, young people have someone by their side to help solve their problems.